States

 Your Instincts Are Not Paranoia.
 They Are Data.

-When you walk into the facility and something feels off, the instinct is to talk yourself out of it.
-You are not a medical professional.
-You don't know what 'normal' looks like inside a nursing home.
-Maybe it's always this way.
+When you walk into the facility and something feels off, the first thing you do is try to talk yourself out of it.
+You are not a doctor.
+You do not know what a nursing home is supposed to look like from the inside.
+Maybe this is just how it is.

-But here is what is true: you know your loved one better than anyone in that building does.
-You know their baseline - how they usually carry themselves, whether they seem quieter than usual, whether the expression on their face is peace or something harder to name.
-That knowledge is not nothing.
-It is information that only you have access to.
+Here is what is true: you know your loved one better than anyone in that building.
+You know how they usually sit.
+How they usually talk.
+You know whether their face is at peace or not.
+That is real information.
+Only you have it.

 This guide is about what to do with it.
-How to tell the difference between a busy shift and a pattern worth escalating.
-How to raise a concern without being dismissed.
-And what your legal rights are when something continues to feel wrong.
+How to tell a busy shift from a real pattern.
+How to raise a concern without getting brushed off.
+And what your rights are if something keeps feeling wrong.

 How can you tell if a nursing home provides good care?